HowToGetLicensed

 • Renewal Period: Every 3 years

-• CE Details: 24 hours of continuing education every 3 years, including the Annual Commission Update course
+• CE Details:24 hours of continuing education required every 3 years through approved providers.

 Tips for Success